biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/filtered_unweighted_pcoa4.png
    :align:   center

-All of the parameters have been automatically selected for you just click "Add Command".
+Most of the parameters have been automatically selected for you, but you will need to select the phylogenetic tree to use.
+Click on the dropdown next to "Phylogenetic tree:" and select "/databases/gg/13_8/trees/97_otus_no_none.tree" and then click "Add Command".
 Once the command is added the workflow should appear as follows:

 .. figure::  images/filtered_unweighted_workflow4.png
    :align:   center